freakycheesy/WrappedNetwork-for-Mirror/README.md

-# WrappedNetwork-for-FishNet
+# WrappedNetwork-for-Mirror
- Simple wrapper for Unity FishNet created to help people to migrate from Photon Pun
+ Simple wrapper for Unity Mirror created to help people to migrate from Photon Pun

 ## Similarly to the PhotonView system, you can move RPC logic to another behaviour
  You don't need to inherit from NetworkBehaviour!